anddis/med4way/README.md

 ### References

 Discacciati, A., Bellavia, A., Lee, J.J., Mazumdar, M., Valeri, L. [Med4way: a Stata command to investigate mediating and interactive mechanisms using the four-way effect decomposition](https://doi.org/10.1093/ije/dyy236).
 International Journal of Epidemiology.
-2019;48(1):15--20. doi: 10.1093/ije/dyy236
+2019 Feb;48(1):15-20. doi: 10.1093/ije/dyy236

 VanderWeele, T.J.
 A unification of mediation and interaction: a 4-way decomposition.
-Epidemiology (Cambridge, Mass.).
-2014;25(5):749.
+Epidemiology.
+2014 Sep;25(5):749-61.